kigawas/blog/content/posts/why-state-containers.md

 ### Redux-like solution

-In this version, everything is functional except `A` and `B`, and probably `A` and `B` are also unnecessary.
-If we borrow the idea from redux:
+In event bus version, everything is functional except `A` and `B`, and probably `A` and `B` are also unnecessary.
+If we borrow the idea from redux and rewrite:

 ```js
 const createStore = (reducer) => {